badrishdavey/spring-mvc-angularjs/README.md

 spring-mvc-angularjs
 ====================

-A simple application to demonstrate how to configure angularjs with Spring MVC
+A simple application to demonstrating the use of Spring MVC as the RESTful service provider and AngularJS for the front end javascript framework

-The application demonstrates how to configure Spring MVC with AngularJS and Velocity.

-It uses the AngularJS-Seed with some modifications to allow Spring MVC load the HTML.
-Also integrated Velocity in case it is needed to pass some values from the spring mvc controller into the partials or index.html file.

-I also included the bootstrap library for a better UI.

-RUN:

-mvn tomcat:run
+The demo illustrates the menu item with Home  , Actions are two tabs.

+It has the image on the menu

+consists of the Actions view page with listes the actions and also exposes some CRUD functionality.

-Then open the URL: http://localhost:8080/AngularSpringApp
+Then open the URL: http://localhost:8080/AngularSpringApp/#/home